nes-b/AstSyns/README.md

 Open the test image (/GuideFiles/#TA_homer1_at8.lsm) by dragging it to the ImageJ desktop panel.
 Then, add the __RoiSet__ file to the ImageJ working space by drag-and-drop.
-Note: check the *labels* and *Numbering* in the ROI-Manager window to visualize the preset ROIs.
+Note: check the *Labels* and *Show All* in the ROI-Manager window to visualize the preset ROIs.

 ![Image of Roi_extraction](https://github.com/nes-b/AstSyns/blob/master/images_readme/roi_extraction.PNG)